The Praga Radiometrics extension enables

 - Advanced support for radon removal including extended spectral-ratio and full-spectrum techniques.

-Pico-Radiation-Air-to-Ground-Algorithm (Praga) software was developed by the Pico Envirotec and Spectronica.
+Pico-Radiation-Air-to-Ground-Algorithm (Praga) software was developed by NUVIA Dynamics (formerly Pico Envirotec) and Spectronica.
 It is licensed and distributed by Geosoft as an Oasis montaj third party extension.